andreiw/RaspberryPiPkg/readme.md

 The first time you boot, you will be looking at the UEFI Shell. 'exit' and modify the boot order.
 The boot order will persist across reboots.
+The boot manager will only list devices available to boot from (older versions had USB Port 0, USB Port 1, etc).

 ESC enters setup.
 F1 always boots the UEFI Shell.